SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## NEXT (soon — off the critical path)

 - **`avatar-review.tsx` — retire or rebuild.** A leftover review page that hand-duplicates the roster in its own local array.
 It is a second source of truth for the cast, and it will drift. *Kill it unless it's earning something.*
-- **Audit what else from 2026-07-03 never landed.** `Feast` → `Hall` was LOCKED and sat unshipped for ten days.
-It was found by accident, during a recon for something else. **Grep the LOCKED decisions against the codebase.** *This is a Haiku job and it is cheap.*
+- **Audit what else from prior sessions never landed.** `Feast` → `Hall` was LOCKED and sat unshipped for ten days, found by accident. **2026-07-15 reinforced this hard:** three separate 07-14 "shipped" claims turned out to be design-complete-not-landed (the admit/deny enum bug, the reconcile escalation, and the `recurrence_day` frontend removal that was *stashed, not committed* — and crashed quest creation in prod).
+See the LOCKED decision "07-14 batch was logged from INTENT, not landed code." **Grep every LOCKED decision against the codebase.** *Haiku job, cheap, and now overdue.*
 - **Recurrence chip legibility — "Weekly · Mon" / "Monthly · 1st".** Recurrence now anchors to fixed dates (weekly=Monday, monthly=the 1st), but the anchors are invisible to users — a kid sees a bare "MONTHLY" chip with no hint it means the 1st. `RECURRENCE_LABEL` is a plain constant; surfacing the anchor needs conditional render at the chip sites (`QuestCard`, `quest.$id`, `quest-log`).
 Scoped and skipped during the recurrence cleanup because it exceeds a one-line change. *Cheap, and exactly the ambient legibility the thesis runs on.*
 - **Vault favorites → real per-profile persistence** — `localStorage` won't survive the shared-wall model, and favoriting is load-bearing.
 - **Quick Add defaults expanded on an empty board** — zero quests means the user has never seen one.
 Same state-driven pattern as the Vault's catalog/curated flip.